 Dry roast the peanuts in a small pan.
 You can add oil if you want but I generally don’t add at this step as we will put it tadka in chutney later on.
 Keep these roasted peanuts aside.

-In this step we will prepare tadka.
+In this step we will prepare tempering or tadka.
 Heat oil in a tadka pan or small pan.
 Add mustard seeds, urad dal, chana dal & fresh curry leaves to it.
 Let them roast till dal has slightly changed in colour and seeds begin to crackle.
 Pour it over freshly prepared chutney and mix well.

-Luscious Coconut chutney is ready.
+Delicious Coconut chutney is ready.
 Enjoy it with hot steaming Idlis or crispy Dosa of your choice!! 🙂

 How to store coconut chutney?